alexwarth/sutherland/docs/crt.md

 * 10 bit horizontal and 10 bit vertical deflection of ray, origin at center, "signed fraction of full scope deflection" (pg.
 70)
 * 16 bit tag (to identify what part of the drawing is sensed by the light pen)

 This means it had a "resolution" of 1024x1024 spot positions, which some reports incorrectly call a 1024x1024 pixel display.
-But this was not a raster display, but displayed individual points.
-Normally the spots bleed into each other visually, but they can be drawn apart too, in this case due to interlaced rendering to reduce flicker (this screenshot is from the later Sketchpad-3D):
+But this was not a raster display, it displayed individual points.
+Normally the spots bleed into each other visually, but they can be drawn apart too, in some cases due to interlaced rendering to reduce flicker (as in this screenshot from the later Sketchpad-3D):

 ![interlaced spot rendering](crt2.jpg)

-## Display
+## Display Speed

-The display system, or "scope" on the TX-2 is able to draw up to 100,000 spots per second, but with Sketchpad the program used 20 microseconds per spot, so the actual rate was more like 50,000 spots per second (pg.
+The electrostatic deflection system on the TX-2 was able to display spots at a rate of up to 100,000 per second.
+The display subprogram took 20 microseconds per spot so that time was "left over for computation."
+That means the actual rate was up to 50,000 spots per second (pg.
 67).
-The display table stored up to 16,000 spots (32,000 words due to double-buffering).
+The display table stored up to 32,000 words, but half of it was used for double-buffering.

 The system displayed dots either consecutively, or "interlaced" showing every 8th spot.
 This reduced flicker at the expense of a crawling pattern and can be switched on by the user (pg.
 68).